Facebook Pixel How to Make a DIY Ground Pod (for Low-Angle Wildlife Photos)

 And that is it!
 Simple.

-You will want to ensure that the pan actually supports your camera and lens without toppling over before putting it to use.
-If you chose a wide enough pan, this should not be a problem.
+Just make sure that the pan actually supports your camera and lens without toppling over before putting it to use.
+If you chose a wide enough pan, this should not be a problem, but test your camera with all your wildlife photography lenses to be safe.

-If you already own a suitable tripod head, this project shouldn’t cost much more than the price of a cheap frying pan and is a great way of supporting your camera at ground level for those powerful and intimate wildlife portraits.
+If you already own a suitable tripod head, this project shouldn’t cost much more than the price of a cheap frying pan, and it’s a great way of supporting your camera at ground level for those powerful and intimate wildlife portraits.

 Elliot Hook